borntofrappe/borntofrappe/playground/Components/Table/README.md

 ## Pseudo element

-Use a pseudo element to make rounded borders at the top of the table.
+Use a pseudo element to add a rectangle with rounded borders at the top of the table.